The Complete Guide to Buying a Shower Pump

 Salamander

 Salamander is a technological giant of the pumping world.
 Investing heavily in a variety of pumping technology, Salamander was recently awarded the title of the quietest pump on the market by Salford University.
-Their product ranges cover both the more expensive and value options on the pumping marketing and are all made to highest standards of quality.
+Their product ranges cover both the more expensive and value options on the pumping market and are all made to the highest standards of quality.

 Grundfos